 Outlets Mapped Outlets Not Mapped PDU Mapped The number of PDUs that are mapped to a parent object such as a rack, and have at least one outlet mapped to an IT device.
 No action is required.
 The number of PDUs that are mapped to a parent object such as a rack, but do not have any outlets mapped to IT devices.
 No action is required.
 PDU Not Mapped The number of PDUs that are not mapped to a parent object such as a rack, but have 1 or more outlets mapped to IT devices.
 The number of PDUs that are not mapped to a parent object such as a rack, and have zero outlets mapped to a device.
 Action required!
 If you have unmapped PDUs, you must assign them to a parent object for analytics to perform correctly.
-See Find and Map Unmapped PDUs (on page 113).
+See Find and Map Unmapped PDUs (see " Finding Unmapped PDUs " on page 132).
 Action required!
 If you have unmapped PDUs, you must assign them to a parent object for analytics to perform correctly.
-See Find and Map Unmapped PDUs (on page 113).
+See Find and Map Unmapped PDUs (see " Finding Unmapped PDUs " on page 132).

-Find and Map Unmapped PDUs
+Finding Unmapped PDUs

-There are several ways to find unmapped PDUs so that you can map them to parent objects in the Enterprise Data Model.
+There are several ways to find unmapped PDUs so that you can map them to parent objects in the EDM.

 All PDUs must be mapped to a parent object, such as a rack.
-PDUs that are not properly mapped cannot be included in Analytics charts.
+PDUs that are not in the EDM cannot be included in charts.